LSX-UniWue/auswahl/doc/benchmarking.rst

     *  The spectral data as :class:`~numpy.ndarray`
     * The target quantities as :class:`~numpy.ndarray`
     * The unique name of the data set
-    * a float in ]0,1[ indicating the share of the data to be used for training
+    * a float in ]0,1[ indicating the share of the data to be used for fitting

 An example invocation of :func:`benchmarking.benchmark` with several data sets is given below::